-Many applicants encounter challenges as they prepare their applications.
-In an effort to make the MBA admissions process as seamless as possible, a number of Frequently Asked Questions have been compiled at the links above.
+Many applicants have questions as they prepare their applications.
+In an effort to make the MBA admissions process as seamless as possible, a number of Frequently Asked Questions have been compiled below.

 What is the best way for me to find out more about the Smith School of Business?

 You've already begun the process by browsing the Smith School of Business' Web Site.
 The best way to find out more about us is to visit our campus and meet with Smith staff, faculty, and students.
 You can do so through our Visitors Program or Host Program.
 In the fall and January, it is possible that an admissions representative will be attending an MBA forum or fairs in a city near you.
 Click here to find out about admissions events around the United States, Latin America, and Asia.

 What are the program prerequisites?

 Applicants must have completed the equivalent of a United States' bachelor's degree from an accredited college or university in order to be eligible for graduate study at the University of Maryland.
 The Smith MBA assumes no prior knowledge of or background in business.
 However, due to the quantitative rigors of our program, the Admissions Committee requires that admitted applicants demonstrate strong quantitative skills prior to matriculation.

 The Admissions Committee will review each applicant's GMAT/GRE score, undergraduate and/or graduate (where applicable) academic performance, and work experience in making this determination.
 If, in the opinion of the Admissions Committee, an applicant has not demonstrated strong enough quantitative skills for academic success, an admitted student may be asked to successfully complete a calculus or statistics course prior to enrolling at Smith.
 Applicants who are admitted will be notified in their admission letter if and only if they are required to complete additional coursework.

 No. The Smith School of Business only admits new students for the fall semester.